ibrahim-mohd/PPIS-MDPharma/README.md

 However, I recommend not mixing up results with different pharmacophore modeles with different number of features.
 To quickly set up simulations, refer to the ./useful/scripts/setup_simulation_protein_ligand_ff19_ff14.py script, which automates the preparation of protein–protein and protein–ligand systems.

 #### 07. Setup simulation using AMBER ff14 or ff19 forcefield usign Gromacs
-This script fully automates setting up of protein ligand simulation of just protein in water.
+This script fully automates setting up of protein ligand simulation or just protein in water.
 ```bash
 python setup_simulations.py \
   -p $PWD \